pmem/vltrace/man/strace.ebpf.1.md

 four modes of fetching file-names:
  - 'fast' - everything what we could not fit into single packet will be truncated.
- - 'name_max' - fetch-up NAME_MAX bytes of name.
+ - 'name_max' - fetch-up STR_MAX bytes of name.
 Every name will be sent
    via separate packet.
 Processing of that packets is controlled by output log format.
- - 'number' - fetch-up 'number * NAME_MAX' bytes of name.
+ - 'number' - fetch-up 'number * STR_MAX' bytes of name.
 Every part of name will be sent via separate packet.
 Processing of that packets is controlled by output log format.
 Minimal accepted value: 1.
    Implementation is not finished and is postponned.